haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 Consider a situation where we initially have 5 servers (A-E) that are fully connected.
 Server C is initially able to correctly function as the leader since it's connected to a majority quorum.
 But later, partial connectivity causes it to no longer be connected to a quorum and therefore unable to commit any new entries.
 At this point, servers B, D, and E detect that they have lost connection to their leader (C).
 But they are unable to become leaders themselves as they are not connected to a quorum.
 On the other hand, server A is connected to a quorum and able to potentially function as the leader.
 However, since A is still connected to its leader C, it does not initiate a new election.

 This results in a deadlock for protocols that simply use the alive status of the leader to determine if an election should be initiated (e.g., [MultiPaxos](https://www.cs.cornell.edu/courses/cs7412/2011sp/paxos.pdf)).
 Viewstamped Replication (VR) will also be deadlocked despite its round-robin election scheme.
 A server only votes for a leader (view) change if it observes a majority that also wants to do the same.
 This design originates in the classic assumption we showed earlier, where servers are fully connected within each partition.
-But here, it results in servers B-E not voting for a leader change as required.
+But here, it results in servers B-E not triggering a leader change as required.

 **Key insight:** The leader’s alive status alone is insufficient to determine leader change; the leader must also be quorum-connected.
 Furthermore, regardless of what a server's connectivity is, it should be able to vote for another server as long as they are connected.